glowieframework/glowie-website/documentation/v1.0/forms-and-data/retrieving-data.md

-# Request data
+# Retrieving data
-In order to retrieve a request data from a controller or middleware, there are three properties that can be used:
+In order to retrieve a request data from a controller or middleware, there are two main properties that can be used:

 - `$this->get` - Parameters passed to the request through the HTTP GET method.
 - `$this->post` - Parameters passed to the request through the HTTP POST method.
-- `$this->server` - Server and execution environment data such as headers, paths and script locations.

-Every property returns an [Element](docs/##VERSION##/forms-and-data/element) with the corresponding data.
+Both properties return an [Element](docs/##VERSION##/forms-and-data/element) with the corresponding data.

 _Example 1_
 **form view**